Why is natural play important for children? What is “loose parts play” all about?

 Detailed plastic replica toys, where everything is already put together, leave no scope for imagination.

-How can the child interact with them, what part of themselves can they immerse in these toys?
+How can the child add his imagination to such a toy, what part of himself can they immerse in these toys?
 Added to which, too many designated “boy toys” are destructive rather than creative.

 The more detail is predetermined, the more distanced the child becomes.
 The simpler, the more focused and involved.
 Loose parts are an irresistible invitation!